A full-time student is one who is matriculated and meets the conditions for each term noted below:

 Nonpayment of Tuition and Fees

-A student's registration will be canceled if s/he does not pay tuition and fees (or properly arrange for their deferment) by the payment deadline given in the University Registrar's Calendar.
+A student's registration will be canceled if tuition and fees are not paid (or properly arranged for deferment) by the payment deadline given in the University Registrar's Calendar.
 To register subsequent to such cancellation, students must pay tuition and fees in advance and add courses no later than the last day for adding courses specified in the University Registrar's Calendar.

 Failure to Submit Campus Health Services Forms